The baby name Ozzy is one-part cozy Americana, two-parts heavy metal cool.

 In the early 1970s, he was the voice behind the legendary Black Sabbath.
 Osbourne launched a solo career in the 1980s, and became a reality star in the 2000s.

 And yet, in 1982 nine boys were named Ozzy – the first time more than five newborns were given the name in a single year.
-By 2000, that number was 39, and in 2015, it was 70.
+The singer served as baby name inspiration, at least for a few parents.

 Of course, Ozzy could easily be short for any given name or surname starting with Os or Oz.
-The NHL’s Chris Osgood is one example.
+Retired NHL goalie Chris “Ozzie” Osgood is one example.

 - Known as The Wizard, Osborne “Ozzie” Smith was a player from the 1980s and early 1990s, now a member of the Baseball Hall of Fame.